lux0rdev/computer-systems/02_information_representation_and_manipulation.md

 <!-- TOC --><a name="242-iee-floating-point-representation"></a>
 ### 2.4.2 IEE Floating-Point Representation

 Positional notation such as considered in the previous section would not be efficient for representing very large numbers.
 For example, the representation of 5 × 2<sup>100</sup> would consist of the bit pattern 101 followed by 100 zeros.
-Instead, we would like to represent numbers in a form x × 2<sup>y</sup> by giving the values of _x_ (a)nd y.
+Instead, we would like to represent numbers in a form x × 2<sup>y</sup> by giving the values of _x_  and y.

 ![](assets/2023-12-26-19-05-26.png)